orbkit/orbkit/doc/tutorials/multiple_files.rst

   multiple_files.show_selected_mos(selected_mos,r0=r0,steps=steps,
 				   select_slice=select_slice,where=where)

-how to perform a standard orbkit computation for one molecular structures
+How to Perform a Standard orbkit Computation for One Molecular Structures
 -------------------------------------------------------------------------

 You can cast the global variables of ``multiple_files`` automatically to a list